AdobeDocs/experience-platform.en/help/rtcdp/destinations/b2b.md

 ---
-title: Destinations in Real-time Customer Data Platform B2B Edition
+title: Destinations in Real-time Customer Data Platform B2B Edition (Beta)
 description: An overview of the role of destinations in Real-time Customer Data Platform B2B Edition.
 exl-id: 81b502dd-d1b2-409e-972c-652c0a01526c
 ---
-# An overview of destinations in Real-time Customer Data Platform B2B Edition
+# Destinations in Real-time Customer Data Platform B2B Edition (Beta)

+>[!IMPORTANT]
+>
+>Real-time Customer Data Platform B2B Edition is currently in beta.
+The documentation and functionality are subject to change.

+>[!NOTE]
+>
+>If you are not using Real-time Customer Data Platform B2B Edition, see the [overview of destinations](../../destinations/home.md) instead.

 Experience Platform destinations including Marketo, Google, Linkedin, and Facebook, are available and fully supported by Real-time CDP B2B Edition.